Demutualization

 Mutual companies are frequently constituted as insurance companies, savings and loan groups, banking trusts, and credit unions.

-Demutualization gives a mutual firm access to alternative, less expensive sources of capital investment.
-Hence it might be a beneficial move.
-It makes it possible for the recently established legal body to obtain outside funding.
+Demutualization gives a mutual firm access to alternative, less expensive sources of capital investment, so it might be beneficial.
+It also allows the recently established legal body to obtain outside funding.

 Additionally, the business has the capacity to grow and attract more clients.
 Lenders might be more inclined to lend more money in such a situation.